jhthorsen/thorsenlabs.com/templates/blog/2024-10-30-why-i-do-not-need-an-orm.md

 ---
-title: Why I don't want an ORM
+title: Why I don't need an ORM
 ---

 Once upon a time, I thought ORM's was the meaning of life.
 I bought into the